OooShiny-Community/migration/INSTALL.md

 # Mailserver and Discourse Installation

 This is documentation on how to install a Mailserver and Discourse along-side eachother on the same VPS.
-This is not recommended by the officla Discourse install due to complexities, so this guide is an attempt to document the process.
+This method is not recommended by the "official" Discourse install and general mail server practice due to complexities, so this is largely experimental.

 - Email: [iRedMail](https://www.iredmail.org/)
 - Forum Software: [Discourse](https://www.discourse.org/)